zxing-js/library/typescriptport.md

 Things to look for
 ==================

 * Take care of int -> number port when doing bitwise transformation expecially <<.
+Do a & 0xFFFFFFFF for ints, a &0xFF for bytes.
 * Take care of array initialization, in java new Array(N) initializes capacity NOT size/length.
+* Use Math.floor for any divison of ints otherwise the number type is a floating point and keeps the numbers after the dot.

 TODO
 ====

-* Check for aaa[] arrays, check for push check for == length
+* Check for sometype[] arrays: check for push, check for == length etc, to spot size comparison bugs
 * Skipped:
 ..* BufferedImageLuminanceSource.java
 ..* common/AbstractNegativeBlackBoxTestCase.java
 ..* common/AbstractBlackBoxTestCase.java
-* Cp437 see DecodedBitStreamParserTestCase
+* Cp437 not supported by TextEncoding library see DecodedBitStreamParserTestCase
+* Need to completely redesign exception based "not found" pattern as exceptions do not work on node async environment
+* replace instanceof with something more robust
+* simplify double null !== something && undefined !== something checks